 It’s not easy or comfortable.

-Anything we leave out, its assumed that we CAN do, and can be a mark against us as we try to prove that we are too disabled to work.
+Anything we leave out, or are vague about, is assumed to be something we CAN do, and can be a mark against us as we try to prove that we are “too disabled” to work.

 On the other hand, writing anything untrue might be interpreted by the government as committing fraud, which has serious legal repercussions.